firebolt-db/firebolt-db.github.io/docs/sql-reference/functions-reference/generate-series.md

 ---

 # GENERATE_SERIES (Beta)
-A table-valued function that generates a single rowset of values from `start` to `stop`, with a step size of `step`. `step` defaults to 1.
+A table-valued function that generates a single rowset of values from `start` to `stop`, with a step size of `step`.

 {: .note}
 `GENERATE_SERIES` is not supported for all the queries.